crake7/TrojanC2/README.md

 The muscles of your Trojans.<br />
 To expand functionality and update your trojan remotely, write the necesary code here.
-Recommended usage:
+<p>Recommended usage:
 Each module you add should expose a "run(**args)" function that takes a varialbe number of arguments.
-This enables to load each module in the same fashion, but also allows you to customize the configuration files to pass different arguments to the modules.
+This enables to load each module in the same fashion, but also allows you to customize the configuration files to pass different arguments to the modules. </p>

 <h6> Tip: To assess your modules, push them to GitHub and enable them in a configuration file fror your local testing version of the Trojan.</h6>